 The Best Pesticides To Get Rid Of Scale Insects

-There are some botanical pesticides you can use to get rid of scale insects if you have tried and failed with less invasive methods.
+There are some botanical pesticides you can use to get rid of scale on plants.
+These should be used if you have tried and failed with less invasive methods.

 They break down quickly in the environment so you won’t have to worry about harmful side effects.

 Other organic options you can use include d-Limonene and insecticidal soap.
-You will need to use several applications when the scale insects are in their egg hatching stage in order to effectively control these pests.
+To effectively control scale insects while in their egg hatching stage, you may need several applications.

 General Hydroponics AzaMax Concentrate is another insecticide you can use.
 A concentrated spray, it’s approved for use by organic growers and contains the main insecticidal ingredient in neem oil, azadirachtin.

 Another great option is Safer Brand 3 in 1 Garden Spray Concentrate.
-This is another OMRI listed broad-spectrum insecticide.
-Its good to keep in your arsenal, as it can eradicate a wide range of pests.
+This is another OMRI-listed broad-spectrum insecticide.
+Its good to keep in your arsenal, as it is great at removing scale, but can also eradicate a wide range of pests as well.

 Neither of these are toxic to bees and other pollinators, either.